A Multiquadratic Field Generalization of Artin's Conjecture: Acknowledgments

 \section{Acknowledgments}

-This article is a summary of my doctoral research at Northwestern University.
+This article is a summary and generalization of my doctoral research at Northwestern University.
 I would like to thank Frank Calegari for his never-ending guidance, support, and patience throughout this process.
-I would also like to thank Matt Emerton for helpful conversations.
+I would also like to thank Matt Emerton for helpful conversations and the referee for insightful comments and suggestions.
+Lastly, I would like to thank the administration and my colleagues at Birmingham-Southern College for support while I completed this project.